quishqa/PyChEmiss/README.md

 To run this script you need the the `wrfinput_d0x` and your temporal and spatial disaggregated emissions.
 You can see the needed format by exploring `emissions.txt` file.

 ## Configuration file `aas4wrf.cfg`
 This file control some parameters to run the script.
+No `""` are required to enter parameter values.
 * `wrfinput_file`: the location of wrfinput_d0x.
 * `emission_file`: the location of the local emission file.
 * `nx` and `ny`: the number of longitude and latitude points in which local emission were spatially disaggregated.